ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Competence cultures can be found in innovative markets and niche markets.
 But the niche can be tall and possibly being dominated by only one organization.
 In any case, the produced goods or services are exceptional.

-> *In one sentece:* We are exceptional, and we can prove it.
+> *In one sentence:* We are exceptional, and we can prove it.

 Cultivation Culture
 ---